 This gap between leadership and employees is often indicative of a lack of trust.
 Leaders feel they have less control over their team's productivity because they can't keep close tabs on what their employees are doing.

-Asana and other project management tools help us track specific tasks and deliver against deadlines.
-This helps us provide better transparency to our clients about the state of their projects.
+- Asana and other project management tools to track specific tasks, deliver against deadlines, and provide better transparency to our clients about the state of their projects

 The key to using these tools is creating standards and expectations for how to use them.
 The office is not a magical place that creates productivity.
 These tools are also not quick fixes or cures for poor collaboration and communication.
 You need a set of ground rules that everybody can agree to and abide by wherever you are working.